ivanbatistao/holbertonschool-low_level_programming/README.md

-In this project I have created my first program in C
+In this project, I have learned about some basic C.